usherlabs/x-twitter-nfts/src/bitte_plugin/README.md

 ## To run

 - create environment files
-  Copy `.env.example` to `.env.local` an and fill in the necessary values:
+  Copy `.env.sample` to `.env.local` an and fill in the necessary values:
     ```
-    cp .env.example .env.local
+    cp .env.sample .env.local
     nano .env.local
     echo "BITTE_CONFIG=''" > .env
     ```